DappDojo/nft-m/README.md

 This personal project demonstrates a basic Marketplace functionality.
 We implement the following contracts:

-1.**NFTCollection**: This contract is implemented to create a new NFT collection.
+1. **NFTCollection**: This contract is implemented to create a new NFT collection.
 It also support lazy minting NFTs.
-2.**NFTVoucher**: This contract allows to verify vouchers to redeem a lazy NFT in the NFT collection contract.
+2. **NFTVoucher**: This contract allows to verify vouchers to redeem a lazy NFT in the NFT collection contract.
-3.**Marketplace**: This contract implements the functionality to list and buy NFTs.
+3. **Marketplace**: This contract implements the functionality to list and buy NFTs.
 This is an upgradable contract that implements the UUPS proxy pattern.

 To install the project just execute: